ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 {% endhighlight %}

 #### Run scripts get devDependencies in path
-Don't force users to install global tools, that is just not cool.
+Don't force users to install global tools.
+That is just not cool.
 This way you can prevent to get conflicts over global tools, because different projects can use different versions.

 #### SemVer for packages
-npm uses Semantic Versioning and is a standard a lot of projects use to communicate what kind of changes are in this release.
+npm uses Semantic Versioning, which is a standard a lot of projects use to communicate what kind of changes are in a release.
 It's important to communicate what kinds of changes are in a release because sometimes those changes will break the code that depends on the package.
 Let's take a look at an example.